blacbrue/tweeter-in-ts/README.md

 Replace `<YOUR API KEY HERE>` and etc with your actual API keys.

 Tutorial on how to get API Keys: https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api or just google it

+Or if you don't know how to do anything mentioned above then hmu on Twitter: https://twitter.com/blacbrue